Yi-Shi94/mesh_editor/README.md

 # mesh_editor
-This is work I do on computer graphics course at NYU.
+This work is for computer graphics course at NYU.

 Assignment1: a C++ ray tracer from scratch

 Assignment2: a C++ OpenGL 2D interactive application

-Assignment1: a C++ OpenGL 3D interactive application
+Assignment3: a C++ OpenGL 3D interactive application

-Assignment1: a C++ OpenGL 3D mesh editor
+Final Project: a C++ OpenGL 3D mesh editor